Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 # Exploration of Learner Data with VAEs
 Given student test scores, can a machine understand with granularity what a student knows about a given subject?
-If a student scores an 65 on a trig test, does the student not understand the trigonometry, or just the algebra behind the trig?
+If a student scores a 65 on a trig test, does the student not understand the trigonometry, or just the algebra behind the trig?
 "Autoencoders for Educational Assessment" by Converse, et al., found a way to automate the process of finding latent student knowledge using Variational Autoencoders.
 Through integrating the variational autoencoder with some outside information, the authors were able to obtrain strong estimates for ground truth student knowledge.
 Moreover, they were able to uncover exactly how the tests themselves were formed were great precision.

 This github repository is devoted to reproducing the findings of "Autoencoders for Educational Assessment" and extending the research of the paper.
 The first part of this will focus on my replication.
 Following this, I will present several questions that I have answered concerning the architecture and data consumptions of the VAEs.
 After this, I will present future areas for the next teams to tackle.